TanmayShadow/jwt-utils/README.md

 ## Example Workflow
 ### 1. Create a Token:

-* Use JwtUtil.createToken to generate a JWT token.
+* Use JwtUtil.generateJwtToken to generate a JWT token.

 ### 2. Validate a Token: